LeastSaneDeveloper/Browser-Comparison/README.md

 [Chromium has robust memory safety features](https://www.chromium.org/Home/chromium-security/memory-safety#what-were-trying), as approximately [70% of all browser vulnerabilities](https://www.chromium.org/Home/chromium-security/memory-safety) are due to memory safety issues.

 **VERDICT** (Subjective): 4.4 stars ⭐️⭐️⭐️⭐️

+### Performance

+Generally, Chromium has around the same performance as Google Chrome/Microsoft Edge, albiet slightly behind, due to them including additional optimizations and proprietary patches.

+Generally, Chromium uses [slightly more memory](https://atlasbrowser.site/blog/chrome-vs-firefox-developers-2025/) than Gecko-based browsers.

+Chromium's V8 Javascript Engine compiles JavaScript directly into native machine code with a highly optimized pipeline (Ignition + TurboFan) and aggressive GC improvements.
+Generally, [V8 is the fastest Javascript Engine,](https://arewefastyet.com/win11/memory/Base%20Content%20JS?numDays=60) although it is mostly only noticable on Javascript-heavy sites.

+It indirectly benefits from the fact that, since most browsers are Chromium-based, that means many sites are made for Chromium, which boosts its optimizations.

 ## Google Chrome